gbvbahia01/Make/README.md

 MyObject myObject = MakeEntity.make(MyObject .class);
 List<MyObject> myObjects = MakeEntity.makes(MyObject .class, amount);
 ```
-## Motivation
-Working in a simple project I was working with JSR303 specification in my entities.
-The project started with JUnit tests.<br>
-While it was a small project with few entities, 4 or 5 it was easy to keep.<br>
-When the project got big and I had to change the relation between my entities, my happy day became a week of hell.<br>
-I visualized two sad options: remove the hibernate validator or remake all entities in my units tests.<br>
-For me, as a developer, I chose the second.
-I was happy with the validation in JPA2 and JSF2 forms and a lot of bugs avoided with JSR303.<br>
-For my boss, as a manager, time is money and spend a lot of time in test code is not acceptable.<br>
-When my coworkers realized the big refactoring in all those codes.
-They went to the manager side.
-I was alone :(<br>
-So I had the idea to make this framework and we decided to remove the JUnit tests until it get ready.<br>
-Yes is true.
-I started to work with it in my house at nights.
-Worth it, do not worry.
-I got a university specialization using it;).<br>
-When I put it into our application I realized that also I could used to populate my test data base.
-I could see a data base with 100.000 objects created in 3 hours.
-You must realize that I am including the relation between objects is also included in this amount.
-Our 50 tables were crowded with a lot of valid data.<br>
-Now is in second version available for all because I worked in my house, not in my job. ;)

-## Requirements
-The object to be made needs to have a default constructor.
-A constructor without arguments.<br>
-Make will create all fields for the object, if the field is another complex object is necessary that object has a default constructor too or null will be set.

 ## Mechanics
 Objects are defined with fields.
 Usually is necessary to define some rules in the fields.
 Like a car cannot have -3.5 of gasoline and cannot pass tha maximum amount in its fuel tank.<br>